StarRocks/starrocks/docs/using_starrocks/Colocate_join.md

 A colocation group belongs to a database.
 The name of a colocation group is unique within a database.
 In the internal storage, the full name of the colocation group is `dbId_groupName`, but you only perceive `groupName`.
 > **NOTE**
 >
-> Even if you specify the same `colocate_with` property when creating tables in different databases to ensure that these tables are colocated, each database still contains a separate colocation group, You can quey the information of colocation groups by using `show proc "/colocation_group"`.
+> Even if you specify the same `colocate_with` property when creating tables in different databases to ensure that these tables are colocated, each database still contains a separate colocation group.
+You can query the information of colocation groups by using `show proc "/colocation_group"`.

 ### Delete